-- "Anticipated Extended Course of Treatment" means treatment plan for an employee's Disability, which has an anticipated short-term recovery, and return to work, but subsequent Disabling medical condition(s) which are or may be anticipated to require an Extended Course of Treatment, provided that the Extended Course of Treatment is supported by Objective Medical Documentation. - "Approved Provider" means the following licensed persons who provide services within the scope of their license and the full range of proper treatment for the Disability-causing condition that falls within the scope of the provider's license and practice: (a) physician (a doctor of medicine or osteopathy licensed to prescribe and administer all drugs and perform surgery); (b) dentist; (c) podiatrist; (d) optometrist; (e) chiropractor; (f) psychologist; (g)ophthalmologist; (h)psychiatrist; and (i) social worker. - "Base Pay" With respect to Non-Represented Employees, except as set forth in Section 1.5 of the Disability Plan document, Base Pay means an Employee's regular wage or salary rate.
+- "Anticipated Extended Course of Treatment" means treatment plan for an employee's Disability, which has an anticipated short-term recovery, and return to work, but subsequent Disabling medical condition(s) which are or may be anticipated to require an Extended Course of Treatment, provided that the Extended Course of Treatment is supported by Objective Medical Documentation. - "Approved Provider" means the following licensed persons who provide services within the scope of their license and the full range of proper treatment for the Disability-causing condition that falls within the scope of the provider's license and practice: (a) physician (a doctor of medicine or osteopathy licensed to prescribe and administer all drugs and perform surgery); (b) dentist; (c) podiatrist; (d) optometrist; (e) chiropractor; (f) psychologist; (g) ophthalmologist; (h) psychiatrist; (i) social worker; (j) nurse midwife/practitioner; (k) medical professional diagnosing and treatment of individuals within the scope of the license; and (l) physician's assistants - "Base Pay" With respect to Non-Union Employees, except as set forth in Section 1.5 of the Disability Plan document, Base Pay means an Employee's regular wage or salary rate.
 The term "Base Pay" shall not include overtime, bonuses, commissions, sales incentives, "at risk" pay, or differentials. - "Continuing Course of Treatment" means the payment of STD Benefits when an Employee is on a reduced work schedule for the purpose of receiving medical treatment.
 The Plan shall pay the difference in hours between the Employee's Regular Hours and the actual hours worked according to the approved intermittent or reduced work schedule.